Advancing Basic Science for Humanity

 Robert W. Conn

 Dr. Conn has been a leading researcher in plasma physics, fusion energy, energy policy and materials science.
-He pioneered, beginning in the early 1970’s, the study of fusion systems as potential power reactors, identifying the major physics and engineering challenges facing the development of practical fusion energy.
+He pioneered, beginning in the 1970’s, the study of potential fusion power reactors, identifying the major physics and engineering challenges facing the development of practical fusion energy.
 His theoretical and experimental research focused on plasma physics, the plasma boundary layer, surface science and chemical physics.
 He was elected to the National Academy of Engineering in 1987 for his pioneering research contributions to the fields of plasma physics and fusion energy.

 Dr. Conn moved to UC San Diego in 1993 to become Dean of the Irwin and Joan Jacobs School of Engineering and Walter J. Zable Professor of Engineering Science.
 While Dean, he led the School through an unprecedented period of growth in faculty, students and reputation, resulting in the School's naming and its current ranking among the top engineering schools in the country.
 Research centers established during his tenure include the Center for Wireless Communications, the Whitaker Institute for Biomedical Engineering and the California Institute for Telecommunications and Information Technology (Calit2).
 He built partnerships between the university and industry and established the von Liebig Center for Entrepreneurism and Technology Transfer.